Businesses and Non-profits

 It can be a good idea to review your by-laws from time to time.

-Not really!
-But many funders will ask you to submit a copy of your by-laws.
+While by-laws aren’t, on their own, a ticket to funds, many funders will ask you to submit a copy of your by-laws when applying for funding.